Postdoc position: Ontology

 pivot vocabulary in the lingua franca for agriculture (and related domains) and

 AgroPortal has been proposed to the Agrisemantics WG as the platform for

-with a recent PhD in Informatics / Computer science.
+with a recent (less than 5 years) PhD in Informatics / Computer science.

 abroad (PhD or previous postdoc done outside of France), strongly recommended.